Aesthetics

 The most important aesthetics are:

-• x: X-axis (continuos or categorical).
+• x: X-axis (continuos or categorical)

-• y: Y-axis (continuos or categorical).
+• y: Y-axis (continuos or categorical)

-• shape: The shape of points (categorical).
-There are 20 different shapes.
+• shape: The shape of points (categorical)

-• colour: The colour of objects (continuos or categorical).
-If used for points this is the stroke colour (i.e. outside line).
+• When used for points this is the stroke colour (i.e. outside line)

-• fill: The fill colour of objects (continuos or categorical).
+• fill: The fill colour of objects (continuos or categorical)

-• size: The size of shapes (continuos).
+• size: The size of shapes (continuos)

-• linetype: The type of the lines (categorical).
-There are 6 different line types.
-These include solid, dashed, dotted etc.
+• There are 6 different line types including: solid, dashed, and dotted

-• linewidth: The width of the lines (continuos).
+• linewidth: The width of the lines (continuos)

 As you can see there are a lot of aesthetic options.
 Which you use will depends on your data and how you want to visualise it.
 Below are a few examples of using the various aesthetics.